tamirkamara/AzureTRE/.github/pull_request_template.md

-# PR for issue
+### Fixes

 ## What is being addressed

 Describe the current behavior you are modifying.
 Please also remember to update any impacted documentation.

 ## How is this addressed